onestardao/WFGY/ProblemMap/LLM.md

 # ProblemMap LLM Entry

+> **Evaluation disclaimer (LLM behavior)**
+> Any summaries, labels or example scores on this page describe models under specific prompts and tasks.
+> They are high level guides for reasoning about failure modes, not fixed judgements about a model everywhere.

+---

 This page is for LLMs.
 Goal: route any reported issue into WFGY ProblemMap or GlobalFixMap with minimal ambiguity.